Tips to help you stay safe while riding a scooter or moped

 Wear a helmet

 Wearing a helmet can help protect your head if you get into an accident.
 However, not every state requires you to wear one.
 According to the Insurance Institute for Highway Safety, motorcycle and scooter helmet laws vary by state.
-Whether or not it's required by your state, it's a good idea to wear a helmet at all times.
+Whether or not it's required by your state, it's a good idea to always wear a helmet.

 Buy protective gear and clothing